raul23/nlp/README.rst

    Total time: 21.74 seconds

 |

+`:warning:` There is an **overhead** when starting the language classification with ``textcat`` as we can see with the first text taken 5.247 second.
+When re-running the classification on the first text after the initial one, it actually took ~ 2.6 seconds like other texts of similar length.

 `:star:` By default, the second method shows results for the multiclass classification (if the ``pycountry`` package is found) but if the ``-v/--verbose`` option is used, then results for binary classification are also shown so you can compare them with